Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Chiral symmetry breaking and restoration

 In Ref.~\cite{Ebert:1999ht}, the one-flavor NJL model respects exact chiral symmetry; but the symmetry is explicitly broken by the tiny $m_0$ in present study, which then physically gives rise to a finite pion mass.
 Such difference induces two consequences for Fig.\ref{muBB}: First, it is not valid anymore to categorize the number of massive boundaries according to the relative magnitudes of $G$ and $G_{\rm c}$~\cite{Ebert:1999ht}, since $G_{\rm c}$ is almost zero here but there are still many nontrivial phase boundaries.
-Second, the second-order transitions separating the $\chi$SB and $\chi$SR phases and inside the $\chi$SR phase are taken over by smooth crossovers and very weak first-order transitions, respectively.
-For explicitness, only small magnetic field region is shown in Fig.\ref{muBB}, where one can easily identify the dHvA effect through the decreasing feature of all the three branches of $\mu_{\rm B}^c$ for some $eB$.
+Second, the second-order transitions separating the $\chi$SB and $\chi$SR phases and inside the $\chi$SR phase~\cite{Ebert:1999ht} are taken over by smooth crossovers and very weak first-order transitions, respectively.
+For explicitness, only small magnetic field region is shown in Fig.\ref{muBB}, where one can easily identify the dHvA effect through the decreasing feature of all the three branches of $\mu_c$ for some $eB$.
+This is similar to that found for the case $G_{\rm c}<G<1.225\,G_{\rm c}$ in Ref.~\cite{Ebert:1999ht} if the second-order transitions are taken over by the smooth crossovers.
+Note that the dHvA oscillations were maintained by the spinodal and binodal boundaries in the study of the realistic three-flavor NJL model~\cite{Ferreira:2017wtx}.